lawrenceper/Everyday-Utilities-Python/Deutsche/README.md

 ##Reporting Issues/Bugs

 You can use the GitHub website to do this.
-Notes to myself: To be written, unsure of how to do this yet.